javaplus/DockerKubesDojo/labs/kube_deploy_cloud_app.md

 ## Run the cloud-native-demo image in Kubernetes

 Next we want to run our application in Kubernetes.
-Open up a new Powershell or Bash window depending on your platform so we don't lose the console based dashboard we have running.

-**In a new console window** run the following to run the `cloud-native-demo` image as a container in Kubernetes:
+In a console window run the following to run the `cloud-native-demo` image as a container in Kubernetes:

 ```bash
 kubectl run cn-demo --image=cloud-native-demo:1